Beau fixe

 Beau fixe (also known as Set Fare) is a 1992 French film directed by Christian Vincent, who co-wrote screenplay with Philippe Alard.
-The film tells the story of four female pre-med students, who revise for their final exams at a rented coastal resort during two weeks in the summer vacation.
+The film tells the story of four female pre-med students, who study for their final exams at a rented coastal resort during two weeks in the summer vacation.
 It was nominated for the César Award for Most Promising Actress (Isabelle Carré and Elsa Zylberstein).